How to Fill In the Study Doc

 The infusates sheet is pre-populated with extisting TraceBase infusate entries whose compounds match the compounds

-, but it is not uncommon for those infusates to not include the infusates in
+extracted from your peak annotation files, but it is not uncommon for those infusates to not include the infusates in

 your study, so you may need to enter them manually.
 You may remove any infusate rows that are unrelated to your study,

 if you wish.
-In doing so, you do not need to ensure that the Infusate Row Group
+In doing so, you do not need to ensure that the Infusate Row Groups are sequential, but if you remove a

-row, make sure to remove every row with the same Infusate Row Group
+row, make sure to remove every row with the same Infusate Row Group.

 -